rob-blackbourn/RedisGrid/README.md

 * GRID.RANGE - return a range of data from a grid
 * GRID.SHAPE - return the shape of a grid
 * GRID.SET - set values in a grid
+* GRID.DUMP - return the bounds and values for a grid

 ### GRID.DIM - dimension a new grid